westerndigitalcorporation/zonedstorage.io/docs/linux/overview.md

   top of zoned block devices.
 Additionally, the *dm-zoned* device mapper target driver was also added.

 * **Block multi-queue and SCSI multi-queue Support** With kernel version 4.16.0, support for the block multi-queue infrastructure was added.
-  This improvement enables using host managed ZBC and ZAC disks with the SCSI multiqueue (*scsi-mq*) support enabled while retaining support for the legacy single queue block I/O path.
-The block multi queue and *scsi-mq* I/O path are the default since kernel version 5.0 with the removal of the legacy single queue block I/O path support.
+This improvement makes it possible to use host-managed ZBC and ZAC disks with SCSI multiqueue (*scsi-mq*) support enabled, while retaining support for the legacy single-queue block I/O path.
+The block multi-queue and *scsi-mq* I/O path have been the default since kernel version 5.0, when legacy single queue block I/O path support was removed.

-* **zonefs** Kernel 5.6.0 first introduced the *zonefs* file system which exposes zones of a zoned block device as regular files. *zonefs* being implemented using the kernel internal zoned block device interface, all types of zoned block devices are supported (SCSI ZBC, ATA ZAC and NVMe ZNS).
+* **zonefs** Kernel 5.6.0 introduced the *zonefs* file system, which exposes the zones of a zoned block device as regular files. *zonefs* is  implemented using the kernel internal zoned block device interface, and all types of zoned block devices are supported (SCSI ZBC, ATA ZAC and NVMe ZNS).

 * **Zone Append Operation Support** Kernel version 5.8.0 introduced a generic block layer interface for supporting
   [zone append write operations](../introduction/zns.md#zone-append).
-This release also modifies the SCSI layer to emulate these operations using regular write commands.
-With the introduction of NVMe ZNS support (see below), this emulation unifies the interface and capabilities of all zoned block devices, simplifying the implementation of other features such as file systems.
+This release also modified the SCSI layer to emulate these operations using regular write commands.
+With the introduction of NVMe ZNS support (see below), this emulation unifies the interface and capabilities of all zoned block devices, and simplifies the implementation of other features (including file systems).

 * **NVM Express Zoned Namespaces** With kernel version 5.9, support for the NVMe ZNS command set was added.
-This enables the nvme driver with the command set enhancements required to discover zoned namespaces, and registers these with the block layer as host managed zone block devices.
-This kernel release only support devices that do *not* implement any of the zone optional characteristics (ZOC), and also requires that the device implements the optional Zone Append command.
+This enables the nvme driver with the command set enhancements required to discover zoned namespaces and register them with the block layer (as host managed zone block devices).
+This kernel release supports only devices that do *not* implement any of the zone-optional characteristics (ZOC), and also requires that the device must implement the optional Zone Append command.

 Improvements to the kernel zoned block device support are still ongoing.
 Support